A real internal conflict

 It must have been the lightest mouse in the world

 It had been eating the peanut butter off the traps, and the traps hadn’t gone off!
-It probably thought it had won a lifetime subscription to Club Med!
+The little creature probably thought it had won a lifetime subscription to Club Med!

 Despite this carnage, the mouse was a lesser worry than the second problem — rats!